Here is presented a unique list of blowholes in Hawaii.

 What is a blowhole?

-Wondermondo though lists as blowholes only a kind of “sea geysers” – intermittent natural water fountains that are powered by wave energy.
+Wondermondo includes in the list of blowholes just the “sea geysers” – intermittent natural water fountains that are powered by wave energy.
 In fact, the only natural landmarks in Hawaii which resemble geysers are such blowholes.

 Are there any more blowholes in Hawaii?